learning-zone/csharp-basics/README.md

 ## Q. What is the difference between string and StringBuilder in C#?

-In C#, `string` and `StringBuilder` both handle text, but string is immutable, and StringBuilder is mutable.
+In C#, `string` and `StringBuilder` both handle text, but string is **immutable**, and StringBuilder is **mutable**.
 This means that when you modify a string, a new string object is created, while with StringBuilder, you can modify the object in place without creating new objects.

 **1. string:**